Professor Sarah Baker

 I received my PhD in Health Psychology in 1994, and have been a Chartered Psychologist and Associate Fellow of the British Psychological Society since 2002.
 In 2005, I moved into the field of oral health taking up a position as Lecturer in Psychology in the School of Clinical Dentistry at the University of Sheffield.
-I am currently a Professor of Psychology as applied to Dentistry.
+I am currently a Professor of Psychology as Applied to Dentistry (since 2014).

-I have been an Associate Editor for the journal Community Dentistry Oral Epidemiology since 2011, and am on the Editorial Boards of both Community Dental Health and the International Dental Journal.
+I am Editor-in-Chief of the journal Community Dentistry and Oral Epidemiology, and was Associate Editor from 2011-2021.
+I am the first female Editor-in-Chief for Community Dentistry Oral Epidemiology and the first social scientist to become Editor-in-Chief of a Dentistry, Oral Surgery and Medicine journal.
+I am also on the Editorial Boards of Community Dental Health, International Dental Journal and Evidence-Based Dentistry.
 In 2013-2014, I was President of the IADR’s Behavioural, Epidemiological, Health Services Research Group and served on the Executive Board of the Group from 2010 to 2019.

-I am an Honorary Professor at University College London and hold an honorary post with Public Health England.
-I am currently a member of the IADR Distinguished Scientist Award Sub-Committee (2018-present) and the Peer Review College, UK Research and Innovation Future Leaders Fellowships programme (2018-2021).
+I am an Honorary Professor at University College London and hold an honorary post with the Office for Health Improvement and Disparities.
+I am an elected Council Member and Research Lead for the British Association for the Study of Community Dentistry.
+I am also a member of the IADR Distinguished Scientist Award Sub-Committee (2018-2023).

 - Research interests

 My research interests centre on the application of psychological theories, methods and techniques to address key questions in oral health and the field of dentistry.